 Preheat the oven to 350°F. Coat a doughnut mold or 12-cup mini-muffin tin with cooking spray.

-In a large bowl, beat together the brown sugar, pumpkin puree, sweet potato puree, milk, egg white (if using), margarine, and vanilla.
+In a large bowl, beat together the brown sugar, pumpkin puree, sweet potato puree, milk, egg white (if using), margarine (or plant-based butter), and vanilla.
 (If you are making this vegan, omit the egg white.
 Instead, combine the ground flaxseed and water; let stand for 10 minutes, or until thickened.
 Then mix in.)

 In a medium bowl, whisk together the flour, baking soda, baking powder, and cinnamon.
 Add to the pumpkin mixture and mix until completely incorporated.

 Pour the batter into a gallon-sized plastic bag and cut the bottom tip off of one side of the bag.
 Squeeze the batter through, into the doughnut mold.
 (Or you can just use a spoon.)
 Bake until the tops are lightly browned and a toothpick comes out clean when inserted, 20 to 25 minutes.
 Turn the doughnuts out onto a rack to cool.
 Repeat with any remaining batter.
 When cool, dust with confectioners’ sugar.